 RDF (the Resource Description Framework) is a W3C specification from 1999 that describes the original data model for linked data.
 It is the forerunner of Atomic Data, and is therefore highly similar in its model.
 Both heavily rely on using URLs, and both have a fundamentally simple and uniform model for data statements.
 Both view the web as a single, connected graph database.
-Because of that, Atomic Data is also highly compatible with RDF - all Atomic Data can be converted into valid RDF.
+Because of that, Atomic Data is also highly compatible with RDF - all Atomic Data is also valid RDF.
 Atomic Data can be thought of as a more constrained, type safe version of RDF.
 However, it does differ in some fundamental ways.

 - Atomic calls the three parts of a Triple